brainkim/react-walk/README.md

 # react-walk
 🚨  UNDER CONSTRUCTION GO AWAY DO NOT USE DO NOT THINK ABOUT 🚨

+“React Elements,”
+that which you create when you write `<div/>` with JSX, that which you return in your render methods, that which jointly comprise a single view into your beautiful application React Elements have a special prop, `this.props.children`, which is composed of React Elements

-React Walk exposes a couple functions to help you query and manipulate React Elements as trees.
+React Walk exposes a couple functions to help you read and transform React Elements as trees.

-Nice things about this library:
-- Only depends on `React` and `React.Children` from `react`.
-- All functions are immutable; they won't alias the ReactElements you pass in..

 ## Examples
 ```jsx